Chad Gamble

-Chad Gamble is a drummer, songwriter, and producer, best known as a member of Jason Isbell's band, The 400 Unit.
+Chad Gamble is a drummer, songwriter, session musician, and producer, best known as a member of Jason Isbell's band, The 400 Unit.

 Personal life

 Gamble grew up in Tuscumbia, AL and started playing drums at the age of 4.
 His first drum kit was a Muppets themed set and the first song that he learned to play was The Beach Boys’ “In My Room.”
 After graduating from the University of Alabama in 1997, he moved to Shreveport, LA, then Memphis, TN.

 Gamble's older brother is Al Gamble of the R&B band St. Paul and the Broken Bones.

 Career

 Gamble has toured with The Bluebirds, Gamble Brothers Band, and Jason Isbell and the 400 Unit.
 Gamble has been a part of the 400 Unit since 2008.